 To apply for the program, you must:

 Complete the online application form.
-We highly recommend that you first look over the form to see what information is needed, gather the information, then complete the form all at once.
-Note that you will need to list the psychology courses and science courses you’ve taken, along with the grade in those courses; you will need to summarize your research experience, if any; you will need to provide your top three choices for research mentors, and describe in 300 words or less why you’re interested in those mentors; and you will need to state what you hope to gain from the research experience and how the experience will help you to attain your career goals, in 500 words or less.
+(Form is currently unavailable) Note that you will need to list the psychology courses and science courses you’ve taken, along with the grade in those courses; you will need to summarize your research experience, if any; you will need to provide your top three choices for research mentors, and describe in 300 words or less why you’re interested in those mentors; and you will need to state what you hope to gain from the research experience and how the experience will help you to attain your career goals, in 500 words or less.
 For items requiring longer responses (e.g., the 300- and 500-word statements), we highly encourage you to write your answers ahead of time in a word processing program, then cut and paste the text into the text box on the application form.
 Note that it is NOT possible save your work and come back to it later, nor can you change your responses after the application has been submitted.

 Have your institution send an OFFICIAL transcript to: REU Program Director, Department of Psychology, Colorado State University, 1876 Campus Delivery, Fort Collins, CO 80523-1876

 Application Deadline: Not currently accepting applicants

 Any questions or problems should be directed to the Program Director, Ed DeLosh, at firstname.lastname@example.org .